ChristoffBo/dockup/CHANELOG.md

 ## latest (2025-12-14)
+Dockup completed will only get dependency updates for now..
+## latest (2025-12-14)
 DockUp Wil now auto insert your root appdata, can be set in settings
 ## latest (2025-12-3)
 small UI revamp, added docker and host polling into the settings.